play-with-docker/play-with-docker.github.io/_posts/2018-09-22-microservice-orchestration.markdown

 Notice that we are not using an IP address here, instead, `api:5000` is being used because we will have a dynamic hostname entry in the private network for the API service matching its service name.
 Finally, we will bind mount the `./www` folder to make the `index.php` file available inside of the `web` service container at `/var/www/html`, which is the default web root for the Apache web server.

-Now, lets have a look at the user-facing `www/index.php` file:
+Now, let's have a look at the user-facing `www/index.php` file:

 ```.term1
 cat www/index.php